 Financial Aid Appeal Process

-A student with extenuating circumstances may appeal a Financial Aid Suspension by submitting a Financial Aid Satisfactory Academic Progress Appeal form to the Office of Student Financial Services within two weeks of the date of the letter of suspension.
+A student with extenuating circumstances may appeal an Unsatisfactory status by submitting a Financial Aid Satisfactory Academic Progress Appeal form to the Office of Student Financial Services within two weeks of the date of the letter of suspension.
 Appeals must explain in detail why the student failed to meet the minimum academic standards, what extenuating circumstances caused the failure and how the situation has since improved.
 Examples of extenuating circumstances include, but are not limited to, illness, medical issues with immediate family members or a death in the family.
 Personal or financial issues with family, friends, or roommates are not considered extenuating circumstances.
 The Financial Aid Appeals Committee will evaluate all documentation submitted and the student’s appeal will be approved or denied.
 The results of the appeal will be emailed to the student’s TU email account within approximately ten working days from the submission date.
 If the appeal is denied, the student is responsible for paying for their own educational costs until the student improves his/her scholastic record to meet the minimum standards of academic progress.
 Students who were denied due to maximum time frame are responsible for paying for their own educational costs for the remainder of their degree program.

 If the appeal is approved, the student will either be: